 Canadian recession-proof stocks provide a great starting point for building a portfolio that can weather any storm and protect your portfolio from any economic downturn.

 By investing in companies with a history of stability and profitability and focusing on companies with strong fundamentals and diverse revenue streams, you can sleep easy at night; rest assured that your investments are safe even if the market takes a turn for the worse.

-FAQs on Best Recession-Proof Stocks in Canada
+FAQs on the Best Recession-Proof Stocks in Canada

-What stocks perform well during recession?
+What stocks perform well during a recession?

 Healthcare, alcohol and wines, food, consumer staples, and basic transportation are examples of industries whose stocks will perform well in recessions.

 What are the most recession-proof investments?